 Erosion Control Funding Programme

-MPI provides grants from its Erosion Control Funding Programme (ECFP) to Gisborne district landholders to help reduce wide-scale erosion problems in the Gisborne district.
+MPI provides funding through the Erosion Control Funding Programme (ECFP) to Gisborne district landholders and community groups to help reduce wide-scale erosion problems in the Gisborne district.

 Gisborne district prone to severe erosion